 These Mini Black Bottoms may not be super fancy, but oh my they are good … and perfect for any event, or any time of year.

 It’s been YEARS since I’ve made these.
 When I say years, I mean more than 20, at least.
 Do you ever forget about old recipes and then one day it dawns on you that maybe your readers would love this recipe too?!

-I used mini cupcake liners for this recipe but would not in the future.
 The Mini Black Bottoms hold together perfectly so as long as you pack them with wax or parchment paper between layers, they should do well.
+They bake up beautifully without the liners in mini-muffin tins.
 The paper liners just make you have to work that much harder before popping them in your mouth!

 This recipe makes about 48 Mini Black Bottoms so there’s plenty to share, with a few extra to taste-test, and couple more to hide in the back of the refrigerator for later.
 Oh don’t forget to try one warm from the oven.
 You may just swoon!
 Be sure to PIN so you can find this recipe later when you need it!